AlexPavlou/MyDotfiles/README.md

 - nvim, gruvbox colors, nice indenting, completion, lualine, web-devicons and colorizer.
 I wish to convert to init.lua but for now this config does everything I want it to
 - picom, animations/blurred/transparent/rounded corners, dim-inactive, opacity-inactive and active.
 It looks nice and feels even better. you should use a picom fork that offers animations, like [picom-animations-git yay](https://aur.archlinux.org/packages/picom-animations-git)
 - zathura, just a dark background and the basic bindings.
+- zsh with zsh plugins, zshrc and zprofile

 ## Current Issues